Nivelles Abbey: History

 Nivelles Abbey was founded in 640 by the widow of Pepin of Landen, Itta of Metz, along with her daughter, Gertrude of Nivelles, with the support of the bishop, Saint Amand.
-The abbey began as a community of nuns; they were joined later by Irish monks from the Abbey of Mont Saint-Quentin, sent by Abbot Foillan to give support to the nuns.
+The abbey began as a community of nuns; they were joined later by Irish monks from Mont Saint-Quentin Abbey, sent by Abbot Foillan to give support to the nuns.
 A group of the monks settled at Nivelles and it soon became a double monastery, led either by an abbot and abbess, later only by an abbess.
 At that point, the abbey came under the influence of Irish monasticism, with its heavy emphasis on a severe asceticism.

 In the 9th century there began a process of secularization of the community which possibly ended in the 12th century.
 The abbey had close ties to the royal family, and played an important role in the social life of the palace.
 The abbey was part of the dower of Emperor Otto II to the Byzantine princess Theophanu.
 From the 12th century, the character of the community began to change to a more prestigious one, so that the members became canonesses regular who came from among the nobility, as attested in a document dated 1462.
-For most of the Middle Ages the Abbey remained an Imperial Abbey, a semi-sovereign institution directly under the king.
+For most of the Middle Ages the abbey remained an Imperial Abbey, a semi-sovereign institution directly under the king.

 The abbey was suppressed after the invasion of the Duchy of Brabant in 1794 by the armies of the First French Republic.